druglogics/ags-paper/README.md

 See the full report [here](https://druglogics.github.io/ags-paper/index.html).

-Instructions for reproducing results are available at the [last section](https://druglogics.github.io/ags-paper/reproduce-data-simulation-results.html) of the report.
+Instructions for **reproducing the simulation results** are available at the [last section](https://druglogics.github.io/ags-paper/reproduce-data-simulation-results.html) of the report.

 ## Paper Figures